 Walking the Nile

 Follow in the footsteps of adventurer Levison Wood.
 As part of his epic Walking The Nile expedition, Levison walked over 4,000 miles from the source of the Nile in Rwanda to the Nile delta in Egypt where it flows into the Mediterranean Sea, part of which saw him crossing the Bayuda Desert.
-Making the crossing in March rather than July, this Secret Compass team can expect much cooler temperatures than those experienced by Levison, and to join the privileged few people who have taken on this challenge.
+Making the crossing in January rather than July, team can expect much cooler temperatures than those experienced by Levison, and to join the privileged few people who have taken on this challenge.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this Sudan expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Sudan Expedition Handbook which is available on request or upon application to join the team.

-All teammates should arrive at the team hotel in Khartoum ready for a team briefing with your Secret Compass Team Leader at 1800.
+All teammates should arrive at the team hotel in Khartoum ready for a team briefing with your Secret Compass Team Leader at 1800 on day 1.
 After the team briefing and welcome team dinner head to bed for an early night, the real adventure starts the following day.

 Equipped with almost no modern technology, for the next nine nights we carry our entire world on camelback and make camp each night in temporary camps.
 Moving at the steady pace of 4-5 km (2-3 miles) an hour, we cover an average of 30km (18 miles) per day.
-At this pace, we’ll experience the desert in a way nomads have for centuries, a mixture of on foot and on camels.
+At this pace, we’ll experience the desert in a way nomads have for centuries – on foot and on camels.

 Epic desert traverse complete, the team bid farewell to the camels and their handlers.
 After visiting the pyramids and temples at Nuri and El Kurru, we drive south to Bejrawiyya – site of the pyramids of Old Meroë.
 Smaller than Egyptian pyramids but with steeper sides, these pyramids are the tombs of the ancient Meroitic kings and queens who reigned in Nubia from 300BC to 300AD.
-We’ll have the opportunity to enter some of the tombs including some which have hieroglyphic inscriptions and murals to rival those in Luxor.
+We’ll have the opportunity to enter some of the tombs where you’ll find hieroglyphic inscriptions and murals to rival those in Luxor.

-After travelling back to Khartoum, the expedition officially ends after breakfast on the 18 March, but team mates can depart any time as some flights leave early on Sunday morning.
+After travelling back to Khartoum, the expedition officially ends after breakfast on day 15, but team mates can depart any time as some flights leave early on Sunday morning.

 Minimum fitness requirements

 - Trek or camel ride: up to 30km a day.
-You can ride or walk as much or little as you want but be aware that camel-riding is not a passive activity and requires fitness and agility.
+You can ride or walk as much or little as you want but be aware: camel-riding is not a passive activity and requires fitness and agility.